forcedotcom/salesforcedx-vscode/docs/articles/lwc/localdev.md

 ## System Requirements
 - Developer Hub-enabled org
-- Most recent stable version of Safari, Chrome, Firefox, or Edge web browser
+- Most recent stable version of Chrome, Firefox, or Edge web browser.
+Local development does not support Safari in the beta release.
 - Windows—Windows 7 (64-bit and 32-bit) or later
 - Mac—macOS 10.11 or later
 - Linux—Ubuntu 14.0.4 or later